Working with a responsible breeder can lead to a lifetime of happiness with your furry friend. Here's what to expect from the process.

 You’re so close!
 Now you get down to the nuts and bolts of bringing your puppy home.
 There are a number of viable paths and to some degree just depend on how far you live from the breeder.

-If you want to meet in person, all of the breeders on Good Dog will allow you to visit their home or facility to pick up your puppy.
-That’s easy if you’re nearby, but also doable if you’re willing to go on a road trip or book a flight.
-Breeders may also be willing to meet you at their local airport so that you don’t have to navigate a new city.
+For health, safety, and security purposes, it's possible that your breeder cannot allow anyone to enter their home.
+If you want to meet in person, you can ask if your Good Breeder will allow you to visit their home or facility to pick up your puppy.
+That’s easy if you’re nearby, but equally as doable if you’re willing to go on a road trip or book a flight.
+You can also arrange to meet at their local airport or at another accessible location.

 If flying or road trips are out of the question, there are several other options for getting your new dog to your home safe and sound.
 You can arrange a flight nanny (also known as a puppy nanny) who, for a small fee, will chaperone your dog on the plane.
 You can also have your dog sent safely and securely in a petsafe air cargo, where your puppy will travel in a crate with food and water in a temperature-controlled area of the plane.
 Airlines have been offering this service for years and frankly, it’s far roomier and more comfortable than most of their coach seats at this point.